tiaho/ithacadragonboat/joinus.markdown

 {: style="text-align: center; font-size: 32px; background-color: yellow"}

 ## How to join
 [Email Us](mailto:hello@ithacadragonboat.net) or come by to one of our [practices](/practices/).
-Our season is roughly May to October, with practices Mondays and Wednesdays 6pm-7:30pm and Saturdays 9am-10:30am at the Cass Park Docks.
-Our women's competitive team (Lake Effect Dragons) practice Thursdays 6-7pm, and Saturdays alternating times of 8-9am and 10:30am-12pm.
+Our season is roughly May to October, with practices Mondays and Wednesdays 6-7:30 pm and Saturdays 9-10:30 am at the Cass Park Docks.
+Our women's competitive team (Lake Effect Dragons) practice Thursdays 6-7 pm, and Saturdays alternating times of 8-9 am and 10:30 am - 12:30 pm.

 No experience is necessary!